Azure/Azure-Sentinel/Playbooks/Get-AlienVault_OTX/readme.md

 Refer to the following link for a more detailed description: https://azurecloudai.blog/2020/11/19/how-to-connect-alienvault-otx-to-azure-sentinel/

+The connector "Threat Intelligence Platforms (Preview)" is needed to activate the integration with Microsoft Graph Security API.

 **Summary:**

 Designed to exceed the 1000 workflow limit for large datasets by breaking the results into pages.
 Set the Lookback to gather historic IOC data.
 Prevents failed collections when results exceed 1000 records.
 Tested using 200k records (5 years).